sbenchik/Codex/README.md

 	python Codex/Codex

 from the directory you downloaded Codex into.
-Currently Codex has only been tested on Linux (Ubuntu 16.04), but it should work fine on OS X and Windows if everything above is installed.
+Currently Codex has been tested on Linux (Ubuntu 16.04), where it works fine, and OS X (10.10), where it's somewhat buggy.

 # Acknowledgments
 The icon is made by [Logo_Jim](http://electriceyecreations.tumblr.com) from Reddit.